Anjok07/ultimatevocalremovergui/README.md

 ## Other GUI Notes

 - The application will automatically remember your settings when closed.
-- Multiple conversions are supported.
-- The ability to drag & drop audio files to convert has also been added.
 - Conversion times will significantly depend on your hardware.
   - **Note:** This application will *not* be friendly to older or budget hardware.
 Please proceed with caution!
 Please pay attention to your PC and make sure it doesn't overheat. ***We are not responsible for any hardware damage.***